 Advising & Academic Success

-CENG academic advisors are here for you!
-Consult them regarding the various curriculum forms (e.g., Course Substitution Forms, Special Problems, Change of Catalog).
+CENG can also be consulted regarding the various curriculum forms (e.g., Course Substitution Forms, Special Problems, Change of Catalog).
 They will help route the forms for signatures and processing by the Registrar's Office.

 Get help from CENG tutors trained to assist you learn the material based on your learning style so you can excel on your exams and homework on your own.